 Ideas for Converting Natural Operational Leadership Ability into "Game-Day" Capabilities

 We often see the same tell-tale signs that an organization is lacking the multi-level operational leadership skills needed to succeed.
-For example, mistakes repeated over and over and permanent solutions rarely implemented.
+For example, mistakes are repeated over and over and permanent solutions are rarely implemented.
 Managers often end up promoted into positions through seniority or attrition.
-When we fail to provide adequate training to foster new capabilities in managers who move up, opportunity is lost.
+When we fail to provide adequate training to foster new capabilities in managers who move up, the opportunity is lost.

 Operational Readiness Leads to Growth

-- Operations functions are seen as an asset to the organization because they deliver annual efficiency gains and are responsive to changing customer needs and market conditions.
+- Operations functions are seen as an asset to the organization because they deliver annual efficiency gains and are responsive to changing customer needs and market conditions

-- The greatest opportunity for improvement in the operations organization is the development of "soft skills."
+- The greatest opportunity for improvement in the operations organization is the development of "soft skills"

-- Leadership development and training are a point of focus at all levels of the operations organization.
+- Leadership development and training are a point of focus at all levels of the operations organization

 Leaders often express frustration that their managers sometimes advance into new positions without the required skills for managing at their new level, bringing only an innate ability and poor practices and leadership skills from their previous positions.